MOSIP Licence – Why MPL 2.0?

 For MOSIP, adopting a copyleft licence would necessitate private commercial players, involved in providing specific identity solution components such as biometrics or registration features, to release their entire solution under the same licence – an undertaking they might be reluctant to pursue.
 This requirement could also hinder their relationship with counties, as the latter would sometimes prefer to have their customisations reserved solely for their country, making copyleft an unsuitable choice.

-03 Mozilla Public licence 2.0: The Middle Ground Solution
+03 Mozilla Public Licence 2.0: The Middle Ground Solution

 Mozilla Public licence 2.0 is considered a weak copyleft licence, offering a middle ground that avoids the extremes at either end; complete flexibility or strict sharing policies.
 MPL 2.0 allows for this flexibility by placing restrictions at the file level, ensuring MOSIP's core remains open source while enabling commercial players to tailor solutions to specific needs of counties.
 This is done by requiring developers to redistribute the source code that was made available to them under MPL 2.0 while allowing file level changes or modifications that they added to be redistributed under any other licence of choice.
 In other words, MOSIP becomes a digital canvas, open for collaboration and innovation, yet tailored to the unique needs of different regions.